Parshat VaYakhel – Pekudei 5772

 I want to use the framework of the Rider, the Elephant, and the Path to explain how Moses got the people to donate generously to building the Tabernacle.

 One aspect of the Rider is the tendency to over analyze.
 This can lead to analysis paralysis.
 An important tool to get the Rider to stop analyzing and start moving is to point to a clear destination.
 When the destination is clear, then there is no need to continue with the analysis and the Rider can move.

 Moses had such a destination.
 Build the Tabernacle.
 Here’s how to do it: gather these materials, construct these articles, follow these plans.
 Betzalel will be in charge of all the craftsmen.

 The Elephant isn’t motivated by knowledge, but rather by feeling.
 Moses was able to harness the people’s emotional side for this project.

 The people knew that they had sinned with the Golden Calf.
 Before the sin they had been clearly aware of God’s presence.
 For example, at the crossing of the Sea they proclaimed (Exodus 15:2), “This is my God.”
 Our Sages say that God’s presence was so real at that moment that each person could (as it were) point at God as they sang “This is my God.”

 Moses’s now telling them that building the Tabernacle in the right way guarantees that God’s presence will once more be felt amongst them.
 That’s a motivating feeling.

 The Path needs to be shaped in the way that makes the right action easy.

 One way to shape the Path is to get lots of people to buy into a project.
 It can be easier to act when you are part of a crowd.

-As this parasha begins (Shemot 35:1), “And Moshe assembled the entire congregation of the Children of Israel.”
+As this parsha begins (Exodus 35:1), “And Moses assembled the entire congregation of the Children of Israel.”